datacarpentry/stata-economics/_episodes/02-data-quality.md

 > ## Challenge
 > Extract the national accounts base year as a number from the text variable `nationalaccountsbaseyear`.
 Use the first two and the last two digits so that "2008/09" is read as 2009.
-There is a function `length()` which returns the length of a string.
+The function `substring(x, -2, 2)` selects the last two characters of a string `x`.
 > > ## Solution
 > >
 > > ```